 ARS-G505-RG8X - PL-259 UHF-Male Coaxial Connector for RG-8X Coax Cable

-This PL-259 (UHF-Male) connector is constructed of silver plated brass and it fits RG-8X (Mini-8X) coaxial cable.
+This PL-259 (UHF-Male) connector is constructed of silver plated brass and it fits LMR600 coaxial cable.
 To install simply prep the coax cable.
-Solder the center pin and crimp the ferrule (sleeve).
+Crimp or solder the center pin and then crimp the outer ferrule (sleeve).

 - ~ 50-Ohm

 7 Reviews Hide Reviews Show Reviews

 I have had really good luck with this connector and the quality that American Radio Supply provides.
 Would recommend this purchase again.

 I terminate enough cable that I bought a crimp tool and these make the job a snap!
 Never had a bad connection and they look great!

 I often try to find RG8X PL-259's at ham fests, however I ran low so I depend on online purchases.

 I purchased these UHF connectors for a repair application using RG8X coax.
 In the past I have always used the PL-259 connector with the UG-176/U reducer [I also purchased some of those as well for a just in case scenario].
 This was the first time I have used a crimp-crimp connector for RG8X cable.
 I liked the fact that American Radio Supply had cut and strip dimensions for the ARS-G505-RG-8X-PL-259 connector on their product Web page.